ryanongwx/tp/docs/UserGuide.md

 ![Ui Component](images/UiComponent.png)

-Here is a brief summary of GUI component of Medbook.
+Here is a brief summary of GUI component of the main window of Medbook.

 | **Name of component**    | **Description**                                                                                             |
 |--------------------------|-------------------------------------------------------------------------------------------------------------|